-The more I’ve thought about it, the more I realize that we basically treat the holiday season like any other time of year — just with a little extra festiveness, a pretty Christmas tree, a special program at church, and a few fun holiday parties.
+The more I’ve thought about it, the more I realize that we basically treat the holiday season like any other time of year — just with a little extra festiveness, a pretty Christmas tree, a special program at church and school, and a few fun holiday parties.

 Because of this, we don’t have huge expectations that everything needs to be perfect or extra-special all season long.
 We just do the same things we do all year long and add in a few extra things here and there.
 No big deal.

 Even from a religious standpoint (which is the main focus for us anyway) we don’t do things much differently than the rest of the year.
-We have an extra church service on Christmas morning, we get to play with our Nativity set every day, and this year, Nora is old enough to be in the children’s program at church (she’s a sheep!) — but other than that, it’s “business as usual” around our house.
+We have an extra church service on Christmas morning, we get to play with our Nativity set every day, we focus more on Christmas songs and devotionals, and we have a Christmas program at church and school.
+Other than that, it’s “business as usual” around our house.

 As I mentioned above, this is how WE simplify OUR Christmas with SMALL children.